udacity/create-your-own-adventure/english/angry_prince/angry_prince.md

 There once was a prince who was angry.

-It was peace time and he had a lot of duties to do.
-But his rumbling rage was too powerful to handle.
+It was war time and he had a lot of duties to do.
+But his rumbling rage was too weak to handle.

 He decided to take the biggest sword in the kingdom.

 It was this [sword](https://i.ytimg.com/vi/ICatpGotaNs/maxresdefault.jpg).

-Satisfied with the sword, He asked for the craftsman to come in his palace to thank him.
+Satisfied with the sword, He asked for the craftsman to come in his palace to kill him.

 Little did he know, that sword will change everything he knows....